 Associate £285 + VAT

 Where possible, much of the general administration of an estate, such as corresponding with institutions to obtain valuations of assets and liabilities, are carried out at our lower charge out rate where possible in order to minimise costs.
-Furthermore, we do not charge a percentage of the value of the estate, unlike many firms.

 |Obtaining the Grant of Probate: including completing the Inheritance Tax account, preparing the Oath for Executors and Application for the Grant of Probate||£1,500 – £3,500 + VAT|